ArcaneEngineer/ECS-tutorials/part1.md

 The final code can be found on [github](https://github.com/ArcaneEngineer/ECS-tutorials).

 So, can we call this an ECS?
-It's has some key elements, but it's not there yet.
+It's has some elements, but it's nowhere near there yet.
 AAA games industry ECS's are vastly more complex and support a wide variety of use cases and interactions between components, entities, and other _systems_ (rendering, sound, networking, physics etc.).

 Fundamentally, an ECS supports a superset of components, that is, all possible components for a given game design.
 Of that superset, each entity uses (has active) only some subset, thereby defining what that entity is and what it's capable of.
 Think of it like a switchboard.